blue-smoke-media/BSM/migrationNotes.md

-- className -> class

 TODO EACH COMPONENT

-- remove `{*/ */}`
-- remove export function

 - change title tags
   check all <head>
   READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION

-OTHER CHANGES
-Team Page

-- remove student or grad of lambda (all?)
-- remove list of languages (github? really?)
-- 'marketing staff' repetitive (designers)
-- last paragraph kinda doesn't make sense (first sentence)
+- Index - bloomTech

-- Reloading page a few times each render.
+- Reloading page a few times each render (live server?)

 - Team desc - all 1-3'st persons
   Shorter CoBe "She, She, She"